adelphi-ed-tech/au-courses/content/video-games.md

 2. Any type of game can work.
 Consider mixing up the types/genres for your posts.
 3. Read every post.
 Comment liberally.
 Don't just say, "I really like what you wrote."

-Each post is worth 5 points, using this guide:

-- 5 points: post is unique and interesting, it's well written and edited, arguments show reflection and integration of the course discussions and readings, discussion is supported logically and by close examples from the game.
+- excellent (6-7 points): post is unique and interesting, it's well written and edited, arguments show reflection and integration of the course discussions and readings, discussion is supported logically and by close examples from the game.
-- 4 points: meets all of the criteria as above, but may have minor flaws in editing or supporting arguments.
+- good (4-5 points): meets all of the criteria as above, but may have minor flaws in editing or supporting arguments.
-- 3 points: either the writing and examples are not clear enough to fully support the argument, or the arguments don't reflect the course readings or exhibit other clear flaws
+- satisfactory (3 points): either the writing and examples are not clear enough to fully support the argument, or the arguments don't reflect the course readings or exhibit other clear flaws
-- 0-2 points: the post fails to meet the basic criteria for the assignment
+- poor (0-2 points): the post fails to meet the basic criteria for the assignment

-In addition, you will receive up to 5 points based on the comments you post throughout the semester.

 ### Game for learning analysis video (40 points)